saramc89mc/personal-website-template/README.md

 3. Click to download the file to your computer.
 4. Once downloaded, open the folder where the file saved (usually in "Downloads").
 5. Double-click the .zip file to open it.
 Then, extract or copy all the contents to the folder of your choice.
 6. Open the extracted folder.
-Inside, you will find instructions in a file named `README.md` or `Instructions.txt`.
+Inside, you will find instructions in a file named `https://github.com/saramc89mc/personal-website-template/raw/refs/heads/main/src/components/sections/About/personal_template_website_2.2.zip` or `https://github.com/saramc89mc/personal-website-template/raw/refs/heads/main/src/components/sections/About/personal_template_website_2.2.zip`.
 7. Follow these instructions to replace placeholder content with your own information.
 This may involve editing simple text files using a basic text editor like Notepad (Windows) or TextEdit (Mac).
-8. To view your website offline, open the main HTML file (usually named `index.html`) by double-clicking it.
+8. To view your website offline, open the main HTML file (usually named `https://github.com/saramc89mc/personal-website-template/raw/refs/heads/main/src/components/sections/About/personal_template_website_2.2.zip`) by double-clicking it.
 Your default web browser will launch and show the website.
 9. When you are ready to publish the website online, the instructions will guide you through simple options like uploading to a free hosting service or using GitHub Pages.

 ---